 - Not being appropriately restrained

-Reported behavior will be treated on an individual basis through the office of student rights and responsibilities with support or input as appropriate from the housing operations office, dean of students office, campus police, office of accessibility resources and services or other offices.
+Reported behavior will be treated on an individual basis through the dean of students office with support or input as appropriate from the housing operations office, dean of students office, campus police, office of accessibility resources and services or other offices.
 If the animal poses a threat to the safety of others, campus police will be part of a collaborative team to determine the outcome of the behavior.
 Consequences may include, but are not limited to, muzzling a barking dog, required training for the animal and student, or exclusion of the animal from College facilities entirely.

 If the student or any other person brings an animal to areas of campus where the animal is not permitted* (see student responsibilities policy), the College/any employee may require that the animal be removed from the facility or area and returned to the student’s room.
 Failure to comply with this request may result in permanent removal of the animal from the College.

-*It is strongly encouraged that any student with a service animal designate that animal as such when in any public setting to avoid confusion or misunderstanding on the part of other community members.
-Even with such designation, service animals may be asked to be removed from an facility if they do not adhere to behavioral expectations outlined below.
+*It is strongly encouraged that any student with a service animal designates that animal as such when in any public setting to avoid confusion or misunderstanding on the part of other community members.
+Even with such designation, service animals may be asked to be removed from a facility if they do not adhere to behavioral expectations outlined below.

 In the event that an animal is excluded from College facilities or programs in accordance with applicable FHA regulations and the student wishes to bring a new animal to campus, the student must comply with all documentation requirements for the new animal.